 Half of ladybugs are dudes Biologists agree But just so things aren't misconstrued: What would their pronouns be?

 “I feel like a Stepford Wife.”
 “That explains the outfit then.”
 “No, I’m serious.
-I no longer feel comfortable buying just anything, only what’s needed,” Laverne made her way down the cookie aisle.
+I no longer feel comfortable buying just anything, only what’s needed,” Laverne complained, as she headed down the cookie aisle.
 “We’re being reprogrammed to become more altruistic which I guess isn’t a bad thing.”
-“Toilet paper’s that way,” I pointed behind her. … Continue reading Aisle Stand By You
+“Toilet paper’s that way,” I pointed behind … Continue reading Aisle Stand By You

 “I’m watching you,” the voice came down the phone.“Where are you?”
 I asked, pulling into the car park.“Drive straight on until you see a yellow Smart Car.
 I’m just past it on the right.”“Did you say yellow Smart Car?”“I know, don’t even...”“Who in their right mind drives around in a yellow Smart Car?”“Banana Man.”“Who’s Banana … Continue reading Thank Queue

 “I’m being sued by the Catholic Church again,” Laverne announced, while reorganising her purse.“I have no words for that.”“How unlike you,” she mused.“Hold on, I thought you were working on a piece about the East African Lion,” I suddenly remembered.“Turns out all they do is sleep.
 My son can do that.”“Have you ever been to … Continue reading Model Behaviour

 Remember, Man, that you are dust And unto dust you shall return...
 God, if we're due to re-combust Do you give discounts on the urn?